chinamike65/hugo-tuolesi/content/book1/book1en.md

 The woman was very angry, so she took a handful of ashes and wanted to spread the ashes on the monk's face to vent her anger.

-But when she came to the monk, she saw that it was a very dignified master, so she didn't scatter the ashes and said, "Master, please come to the house for dinner!"
-This is the dignified appearance effect.
+But when she came to the monk, she saw that he was a very dignified master, so she didn't scatter the ashes and said, "Master, please come to the house for dinner!"
+This is the effect of a dignified appearance.

-Especially when saving sentient beings, it is especially necessary to have a dignified appearance.
+Particularly when saving sentient beings, it is especially necessary to have a dignified appearance.

 When the disciples see a dignified Master, it is easy for them to have confidence and respect.

 If the master has a bad appearance, such as scars on the mouth, slanted eyes, crooked nose, etc., although the practice is very good, ordinary people will have obstacles in their hearts because of this, and it is difficult to have a respectful heart.
 Therefore, in order to cultivate the perfection of the world, it is necessary to have a dignified appearance.

-To cultivate a dignified appearance, one should recite the holy name of the Eight Tathagatas of the Medicine Buddha as often as possible.
+To cultivate a dignified appearance, one should recite the holy names of the Eight Tathagatas of the Medicine Buddha as often as possible.

 With a dignified appearance, people will feel very comfortable when they see you.